blaufer/Band-Character/README.md

 # Band-Character

-Matlab code to create graphs of band character from data found using apwwind
+Matlab code to create graphs of band character from data found using apwwinda (proprietary code for estimating Schrodinger's Equation)